Temples of The Church of Jesus Christ of Latter-day Saints

 San Diego California Temple

-45th dedicated temple in operation; closed for renovation; preparing for rededication
+45th dedicated temple in operation; closed for renovation; exterior refurbishment completed; interior work progressing

 San José Costa Rica Temple